twistresources/docker-mysql-phpmyadmin/README.md

     $ db/dbdump

 This command creates sequentially named data files.
-Note though that whenever you shut down the database it will run this data dump before shutting the server down.
+Note that whenever you shut down the database it will also run this data dump before shutting the server down.

     $ db/dbstop